Pedrolustosa/TextEditor/README.md

 Esse pequeno sistema serve para criar/editar arquivos txt's

-This small system is used to create / edit txt files
+This small system is used to create/edit txt files